TexZK/TDA8425_emu/README.md

 ### Pseudo stereo

-The *pseudo stereo* mode duplicates the input left channel, keeping the fake right channel as-is, and applying a two-fold all-pass filter to the fake left channel.
+The *pseudo stereo* mode applies two cascaded all-pass filters to the left channel.

 All-pass filters can be configured by changing the external capacitance, as per an actual chip.
 The library provides the three preset values mentioned in the datasheet.

-The datasheet describes the pseudo stereo as two cascaded classic all-pass filter stages, with a clear schematic.
+The datasheet describes the pseudo stereo with a clear schematic.
 By knowning the phase diagram and the associated capacitance values, it is possible to calculate the internal resistance values from *curve 1*, which is symmetrical and centered around 800 Hz.
 This leads to internal resistances of around 13 kΩ.

-The filter as a whole is implemented as a classic *biquad* filter.
+The filter as a whole is implemented as a *biquad* filter.

 The script [TDA8425_pseudo.py](doc/TDA8425_pseudo.py) was used in the development, to expand the expressions to calculate the biquad coefficients.